 session_state, code_verifier, and

-nonce are replaced with [REDACTED].Cookie,
+password, are replaced with [REDACTED].Cookie,

 Set-Cookie, Authorization,